Table of Contents

 - Thirst mechanism

-Antidiuretic hormone (ADH), also called vasopressin, is a very important mechanism that regulates the plasma osmolality and sodium concentration by altering the water excretion by the kidneys.
+Antidiuretic hormone (ADH), also called vasopressin, is a very important hormone that regulates plasma osmolality and sodium concentration by altering water excretion by the kidneys.

-It is synthesized in the hypothalamus and stored in the posterior pituitary.
-They are released into the bloodstream in response to various stimuli.
-Its secretion is regulated by osmoreceptors which are located in the anterior hypothalamus.
+ADH is synthesized in the hypothalamus and stored in the posterior pituitary.
+It is released into the bloodstream in response to various stimuli.
+Its secretion is regulated by osmoreceptors that are located in the anterior hypothalamus.

-When the osmolality (plasma Na concentration) rises above the normal 285 mOsm/kg, as in the case of water deficit, this causes shrinkage of osmoreceptors in which signals are transmitted to the posterior pituitary and stimulates release of ADH into the bloodstream to reach the kidney, and vice versa.
+When the osmolality (plasma sodium concentration) rises above the upper normal limit (285 mOsm/kg) as in the case of water deficit, the shrinkage of osmoreceptors occurs.
+These osmoreceptors transmit signals to the posterior pituitary which stimulates the release of ADH into the bloodstream to reach the kidney, and vice versa.

-When the volume of ECF is decreased, this stimulates stretch receptors in the low- and high-pressure portions of the vascular system, in which impulses pass to the posterior pituitary and stimulates the release of ADH.
+Decrease in ECF volume stimulates stretch receptors in the low- and high-pressure portions of the vascular system, in which impulses pass to the posterior pituitary, stimulating the release of ADH.
 Low-pressure receptors are present in the great veins, right and left atria, and pulmonary vessels.
-High-pressure receptors present in the carotid sinuses and aortic arch.
+High-pressure receptors are present in the carotid sinuses and aortic arch.

-The decrease of arterial pressure and/or blood volume, as in the case of the hypovolemia, stimulates the release of ADH, as well as activation of the Renin-Angiotensin system, which stimulates aldosterone secretion and promotes sodium and water retention (discussed later in details).
+The decrease of arterial pressure and/or blood volume, as in the case of hypovolemia, stimulates the release of ADH, as well as the activation of the renin-angiotensin system, which stimulates aldosterone secretion and promotes sodium and water retention (discussed later).

-ADH reaches the kidney and increases the permeability of the late distal tubules and collecting ducts, so the water diffuses into the hypertonic interstitium of the renal pyramids.
-This results in the reabsorption of water into the bloodstream, while the sodium and other solutes are continuously excreted in the urine.
-This causes dilution of solutes in ECF and correction of the high osmolality, and forming concentrated urine.
+ADH reaches the kidney and increases the permeability of the late distal tubules and collecting ducts, so that water diffuses into the hypertonic interstitium of the renal pyramids.
+This results in the reabsorption of water into the bloodstream, while sodium and other solutes are continuously excreted in the urine.
+This causes dilution of solutes in ECF and correction of the high osmolality, forming concentrated urine.

 The opposite of these sequences occurs when there is low osmolality of ECF.
-(Less ADH is secreted which leads to a decrease of water permeability of late distal tubules and collecting ducts, resulting in an increase of water excretion (this results in an increase of the ECF osmolality), and formation of a diluted urine.)
+Less ADH is secreted which leads to a decrease in the water permeability of the late distal tubules and collecting ducts, resulting in increased water excretion (this results in an increase in ECF osmolality) and formation of diluted urine.

-Increased ECF osmolality causes a shrinkage of the thirst center (located anterolaterally in the preoptic nucleus), resulting in stimulating thirst sensation (thus increases fluid intake and dilutes high ECF osmolality to the normal, and vice versa).
+Increased ECF osmolality causes a shrinkage of the thirst center (located anterolaterally in the preoptic nucleus), resulting in the stimulation of thirst sensation (leading to increased fluid intake and dilution of the high ECF osmolality to normal, and vice versa).

-Both osmoreceptor-ADH secretion and thirst mechanisms work simultaneously to keep the ECF osmolality and volume within normal levels.
-Here you have a summary of different factors that affect the regulatory mechanisms of ECF composition and volume:
+Both osmoreceptor ADH secretion and thirst mechanisms work simultaneously to keep ECF osmolality and volume within normal levels.
+Below is a summary of different factors that affect the regulatory mechanisms of ECF composition and volume: